Please ensure Javascript is enabled for purposes of website accessibility

 B. Conditions for Variances

-1. Variances may be issued for the reconstruction, rehabilitation or restoration of structures listed on the National Register of Historic Places or the State Inventory of Historic Places, without regard
+1. Variances may be issued for the reconstruction, rehabilitation or restoration of structures listed on the National Register of Historic Places or the State Inventory of Historic Places, without regard to the procedures set forth in the remainder of this section.

 2. Variances shall not be issued within any designated floodway if any increase in flood levels during the base flood discharge would result.